 (B) For the purpose of this rule:

-(1) "Contributing member" shall be a member described in division (J) of section 5505.01 of the Revised Code that is making contributions pursuant to section 5505.15 of the Revised Code.
+(1) "Contributing member" shall be a member described in division ( I) of section 5505.01 and section 5505.51 of the Revised Code that is making contributions pursuant to section 5505.15 or 5505.52 of the Revised Code.
 Eligibility of a "contributing member" shall be determined on the first Monday in April of the year of the election.

-(2) "Retirant member" shall have the meaning described in division (K) of section 5505.01 of the Revised Code.
-For the purpose of this rule, "Retirant member" shall also include DROP participants.
+(2) "Retirant member" shall have the meaning described in division ( J) of section 5505.01 of the Revised Code.
 Eligibility of a "retirant member" shall be determined on the first Monday in April of the year of the election.

 (C) Notification of elections